appcues/appcues-capacitor-plugin/docs/CustomFonts.md

 ![Font files are included in the Android app's resources](android-font-resource.png)

 For more information, please refer to [Android Reference Documentation](https://developer.android.com/develop/ui/views/text-and-emoji/fonts-in-xml)

+## Build and Test

-After the above steps are completed, create an Experience in the Appcues Mobile Builder that specifies a custom font, rebuild your application with these changes, and try it out in preview.
+After the above steps are completed, rebuild your application.
+Create an Experience in the Appcues Mobile Builder that specifies a custom font, and try it out by using either the builder preview or publishing.

+[^1]: "The resource name, which is either the filename excluding the extension..." https://developer.android.com/guide/topics/resources/providing-resources
+[^2]: "When retrieving the font with `custom(_:size:)`, match the name of the font with the font’s PostScript name." https://developer.apple.com/documentation/swiftui/applying-custom-fonts-to-text/#Apply-a-font-supporting-dynamic-sizing